TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/README.md

 Connect the board via *USB-C* to a *powerbank*, or hook up a single *LiIon* battery to the *JST 1.25* jack at its bottom side, and move around to see the green bar change.

-### Home Assistant
+## Home Assistant
-If you use *ESPHome* in combination with *Home Assistant*, you receive a notification that a new device was discovered.
-Add your new *T-Display* device to *Home Assistant*.
+If you use *ESPHome* in combination with *Home Assistant*, the already useful *stand-alone device* gets extra benefits.
+So when you receive a notification from *Home Assistant* that a new device was discovered, add your new *T-Display* device to *Home Assistant*.

 <img src="images/t-display_esphome_device1.png" width="100%" height="100%" />

-On the *devices* page in *Settings/Devices & services/ESPHome*, you now see all the exposed entities:
+On the *devices* page in *Settings/Devices & services/ESPHome*, you now see all of its exposed entities:

 * **Display Backlight:** in the *Controls* tile, you can turn the *TFT display backlight* on or off.
 This uses a nice *1 sec* transition effect.
 The current *dimming level* that you may have set via the push buttons is kept.
 * **Buttons:** press one of the two push buttons to see their state change in the *Sensors* tile.